Correia-jpv/fucking-awesome-dotnet-core/README.md

 ### Workflow
 * [CoreWF](https://github.com/dmetzgar/corewf/) - Port of Windows Workflow Foundation (WF) to .NET Core.
 * [workflow-core](https://github.com/danielgerlag/workflow-core) - Lightweight workflow engine for .NET Standard.
+* [WorkflowEngine.NET](https://github.com/optimajet/WorkflowEngine.NET) - Component that adds workflow in your application.

 ## Starter Kits
 * [Arch](https://github.com/Arch) - The collection of .NET Core libraries that are created by software architects who embrace all the new stuff in .NET Core.